nnirror/facet/README.md

 ---
 ### Audio-rate operations

-Facet can load audio samples and run arbitrary operations on that data, but this comes with the caveat that Facet is limited to the CPU power of a single thread on your machine.
-One idea for future development of Facet is to make it so that each command spawns its own sub-process on the machine.
-I think this would make accessible more CPU power to multi-core machines.
+Facet can load audio samples as FacetPatterns and run arbitrary operations on them, but this comes with the caveat that Facet is limited to the CPU power of a single thread on your machine.
+One idea for future development is to make it so that each command spawns its own sub-process on the machine.
+I think this would open up more CPU power on multi-core machines.
 However, in the meantime, there is a CPU% indicator in the bottom window of the browser that can be helpful when running audio operations to see when you are running out of resources.

- To prevent humongous computations, there are some guardrails for certain functions, but this software is still experimental, and it is possible that you accidentally run a command that uses too much computing power.
-(It happened to me every once in a while during development).
+ To prevent humongous computations, there are some guardrails for certain functions, but not too much.
+This software is experimental, and it is possible that you accidentally run a command that uses too much computing power.
+(It happened to me once in a while during development).
 In that case, you need to kill the node process running in the background.
 Find the `node` process ID (I use top) and run:

 `kill -9 pid_goes_here`